starzzots/MoreBots2/README.md

 - Modular design (`Randomize`, agility, runecrafting, fishing, mining bots.)

 ## 📸 Screenshots
+Quickly running ardy.exe to show the script detecting color and moving mouse to location and clicking.
+"ESC" to close the program a pop up will show up saying the bot has been stopped
 [Watch demo on Imgur] (https://imgur.com/a/7r7wQjH)

 ## 🛠️ Technologies Used